YoheiFukuhara/divide-files/README.md

 # divide-files
-Divide file for Leonardo file upload
+Divide files into directories for uploading files